 All student workshops and student tours are free for New York City primary and secondary schools serving grades 3 through 12.
 A limited number of free student workshops and student tours are available for primary and secondary schools in New York State (outside of NYC), New Jersey and Connecticut.
 General admission is not supported by the grant.
 Schools must participate in a student workshop or student tour to be eligible for the grant.

-These groups should contact Group Sales directly ( 266-5200 or email@example.com) to schedule their visit.
+These groups are not eligible for grant funding and should contact Group Sales directly ( 266-5200 or firstname.lastname@example.org) to schedule a self-guided visit.